 I adore lavender so a stop at Hood River Lavender Farms (3801 Straight Hill Road) to pick my own lavender bouquets was mandatory.
 The gift shop offers lavender infused products and the bees seemed friendly.

-Kids love animals so we stopped at Cascade Alpacas and Foothills Yarn and Fiber (4207 Sylvester Drive).
+Kids love animals so stop at Cascade Alpacas and Foothills Yarn and Fiber (4207 Sylvester Drive).
 With spinning demonstrations, my kids learned how alpaca fur turns into yarn.

 Waterfalls along the Columbia River Gorge